-3. What are the client’s disabilities and how do they limit or cause barriers toemployment?
-If the client cannot describe how the disabilities limit his/her employment, the eligibility criteria is once again explained and he/she is asked ifthey understand that this criteria must be shown before they can be determined eligible for services.
+3. What are the consumer’s disabilities and how do they limit or cause barriers to employment?
+If the consumer cannot describe how the disabilities limit his/her employment, the eligibility criteria is once again explained and he/she is asked ifthey understand that this criteria must be shown before they can be determined eligible for services.

 In all cases everyone has the right to apply for services whether it appears they will be eligible or not.
-During the intake interview, the counselor asks the client all the applications questions, and the counselor completes the application for signature by the client to insure the application is fully completed.
-Applications are normally completed in-person either in the VR office or at the client’s home.
+During the intake interview, the counselor asks the consumer all the applications questions, and the counselor completes the application for signature by the consumer to insure the application is fully completed.
+Applications are normally completed in-person either in the VR office or at the consumer’s home.

 At the time of application, the following forms are explained: